 Hundreds of employees from companies like EE, CEB, The Cabinet Office and Sony have volunteered through our schemes and made a difference in their local communities.

 Volunteer mentors make a difference to individuals and their communities

 Over the last 14 years, we’ve seen how powerful volunteer mentors can be.
 Mentoring works because everyone’s different.
 And through one-to-one support, every individual’s needs can be addressed.
 Multiply that by 10, 50, a hundred people, and you create change - not only in individuals but also in the community.

 Influencing government policy

 Time Together, our refugee mentoring programme and the first social franchise model of its type, became part of government policy in the Refugees Integration and Employment Service in 2002.
 Every refugee now is given the chance to have a volunteer mentor.

 Real Parents(2006 & 2008) were two national campaigns aimed at recruiting home-visiting volunteers for the UK’s leading family support charity, Home-Start UK.
 A marketing campaign, driven by celebrity ambassadors such as Miriam Stoppard, Fiona Phillips, Anthony Worrall-Thompson and Gary Lineker, resulted in the recruitment of over 4,000 parents becoming home-visiting volunteers.
 The campaign also led to the commission of a three part photo-essay portraying the relationships of three families and their volunteers.

 In 2007, TimeBank created the online platform, Junction49, which allows young people to share and develop registered on the website.

 It's part of the TimeBank ethos to try out new ideas like this and grow them into really successful projects.
-Junction49 will now be developed further by vinspired, the national young volunteers service and you can find the website here.
+Junction49 is now being developed further by vinspired, the national young volunteers service.

 Connecting the media with charities